gogama/httpx/README.md

 ## Why use httpx over the alternatives?

-The alternative frameworks tend to be missing three features that are fundamental to providing top-tier HTTP reliability:
+The alternative libraries tend to be missing three features that are fundamental to providing top-tier HTTP reliability:

 1. **Retry on failed response body read**.
 Because the response body is an